harleysmodernlife/VERN/KNOWN_ISSUES_AND_GOTCHAS.md

 - Monitor MCP SDK and CLI for updates enabling direct tool invocation from Python/browser clients.
 - Refactor agent/tool code for MCP integration when supported.
 - Add web/chat UI for user experience upgrade when CORS and API support are available.
+- Extend LLM-powered agent logic to more clusters and workflows.
+- Implement agent-to-agent delegation and tool invocation from LLM plans.

+---

+## Troubleshooting

+- If you encounter LLM errors (timeouts, backend errors, slow responses):
+  - Restart Ollama and ensure the model is loaded.
+  - Try a smaller model (see [QUICKSTART.md](QUICKSTART.md)).
+  - Increase the timeout in `src/mvp/qwen3_llm.py`.
+  - Check system resources (RAM/CPU).
+  - See [README.md](README.md) and [TASKS_AND_TODO.md](TASKS_AND_TODO.md) for more info.

 ---